SSWConsulting/SSW.Rules.Content/rules/placeholder-for-replaceable-text/rule.md

 For example:
 - SSW Rules historically used xxx
-- Intranet | Sales templates use ❌❌❌
+- SSW Intranet | Sales templates use ❌❌❌
 - SSW GitHub Sprint Templates use ✏️xxx
 - SQL developers are used to [ ]
 - Word Mail Merge users are used to « »